Paaskehare/Doctor/README.md

 An easily extensible IRC Bot written in Python 3
 - based on the py3 branch of [python-irclib](https://github.com/farces/python-irclib/tree/py3)

-The "Plugin Manager" enables you to load, reload and unload plugins on the fly as the bot is running, simply write:
+The "Plugin Manager" enables you to reload, plugins on the fly as the bot is running, simply write:
-`.load example` to the bot, and it will load `example.py` in the *scripts* directory.
+`.reload` to the bot, and it will reload the plugins in the *scripts* directory.

-`.unload` and `.reload` should be self-explanatory